 Then a really bizarre e-sports competition took place and it wasn’t even live.
 This tournament was made to show the upcoming Shootmania, a new game in the Mania franchise (famous for Trackmania.)
 The elite mode of the first-person shooter was shown and when it comes out the game will be free-to-play.
 This was definitely not the best way of presenting Shootmania, especially to all those people (myself included) who don’t actively watch e-sports.

 The last game of the press conference and arguably one of the best games of E3 was Watch Dogs.
 This is a new open-world title in which the player assumes the role of a character that has the ability of hacking different electronic devices such as cell phones, surveillance cameras or even traffic lights.
 The player can also see the basic information of any NPC he encounters including their health or even probability of violence.
-The demo also hinted that there will be some kind of cooperative mode in which other players can protect you from the police, enemies or anyone who may try to intercept you after committing a crime.
+The demo also hinted that there will be a cooperative mode in which other players can protect you from the police, enemies or anyone who may try to intercept you after committing a crime.
 Without further ado, here’s the gameplay demo of Watch Dogs: